 - (a) Uniform Plan and Motion for Valuation of Collateral.
 Pursuant to FED.
 R. BANKR.
 P. 3015.1, the Court requires that a Local Form Plan must be used instead of the Official Form Plan.
-The Local Form Plan is posted on the Court's website. - (b) Mortgage Payments Through the Chapter 13 Trustee.
-Home mortgage payments will be made through the chapter 13 trustee, in accordance with Chapter 13 Trustee Procedures for Administration of Home Mortgage Payments ("Home Mortgage Payment Procedures").
-The Home Mortgage Payment Procedures adopted by the Court are posted on the Court's website. - (c) Plan Modifications.
-To obtain a modification of a confirmed chapter 13 plan: - (1) The party seeking to modify the plan must file (i) a proposed modified plan and a proposed modified plan summary, each utilizing the official forms posted on the Court's website; and (ii) a proposed amended wage order or electronic payment mechanism consistent with the proposed modification.
+The Local Form Plan is posted on the Court'swebsite. - (b) Mortgage Payments Through the Chapter 13 Trustee.
+Home mortgage payments will be made through the chapter 13 trustee, in accordance with the Administrative Procedures for Claims Secured by Real Estate.
+The current procedures may be found on the Court's website.

-- (2) The proposed modified plan must be self-calendared for a hearing on the next available date as scheduled on the Chapter 13 Trustee's website. - (3) If the proposed modified plan is filed by the Debtor(s), the Debtor(s) must simultaneously file amended schedules I and J.
+- (c) Plan Modifications.
+To obtain a modification of a confirmed chapter 13 plan: - (1) The party seeking to modify the plan must file (i) a proposed modified plan and a proposed modified plan summary, each utilizing the official forms posted on the Court's website; and (ii) a proposed amended wage order or electronic payment mechanism consistent with the proposed modification. - (2) The proposed modified plan must be self-calendared for a hearing on the next available date as scheduled on the Chapter 13 Trustee's website. - (3) If the proposed modified plan is filed by the Debtor(s), the Debtor(s) must simultaneously file amended schedules I and J.